Rich2/openstrat/README.md

 The code is organised so if it gains significant traction with other developers, then it can be broken up into separate repositories.

-**Road Map** Priorites- To be completed.
+**Road Map** Priorities- To be completed.
-   - Audio (not urgent) : (scalajs hooks into Web API AudioContext so thats half the bases covered?)
+   - Audio (not urgent) : (scalajs hooks into Web API AudioContext so thats half the bases covered?).
+Wod won't look into jfx now until things a bit more certain that way.